macleginn/bivaltyp/content/languages/descriptions/Rutul.md

 ## Verb lemmas

-Verbs are cited by the stem which is used in the specific sentence.
-For example ‘to take’ is cited as *lešu*-, the perfective stem used in (1), together with the preverb *l*- and in the form of Gender 1.
+Verbs are cited by the form which is used in the specific sentence.
+For example ‘to take’ is cited as *lešur*, the specific perfective form used in (1), which contains the preverb *l*- and the converb marker -*r* and signals that the P-argument is from Gender 1.

 ## Glossing abbreviations